 Kea is open source software written in C++.
-It is freely available in source code form from ISC as a downloadable tar file or via Kea Git code revision control service.
-(It may also be available in pre-compiled ready-to-use packages from operating system vendors.)
+It is freely available in source code form from ISC as a downloadable tar file.
+A copy of the Kea source code repository is accessible from Github (https://github.com/isc-projects/kea).
+Kea may also be available in pre-compiled ready-to-use packages from operating system vendors.